‘Return on investment’ can feel like business buzzwords.

 We use a robust specification when defining our goals for a given task.
 By asking ourselves how can we best measure the success of a particular action – considering SMART requirements – we have clear unified ideas of what success looks like.

-Here are some of the factors we look to measure when measuring the ROI of our PR campaigns:
+Here are some of the factors we focus on when measuring the ROI of our PR campaigns:

 Here are a few reasons why many see earned media as the most valuable jigsaw piece in the digital PR puzzle: